-Probiotics are living microorganisms that have beneficial effects on their hosts by restoring an unbalanced gut microbiota or maintaining a healthy gut microbiota.Bifidobacterium and Lactobacillus are the most common probiotic bacteria, and their biological and bacteriological properties have been extensively studied to determine their beneficial functions.
-In recent years, great progress has been made in studying the function of bifidobacterium species, which and its metabolites play an important role in promoting the health of [18].
-Bifidobacterium (BIF) is one of the dominant bacteria in the gut of humans and many mammals, regulating intestinal flora disorders.It was found that [19] BIF treatment effectively inhibited TNF-induced overexpression of IL-6 and IL-8.
-After BIF treatment, the TNF-disrupted intestinal mucosal barrier function can be effectively restored.Moreover, BIF also inhibited TNF-induced autophagy.The TNF-activated NF-B and p38MAPK signaling pathways are also blocked by BIF.In conclusion, our study demonstrates that [19] BIF plays a protective role in the T NF-induced inflammatory response in Caco-2 cells through the N F-B and p38MAPK pathways, and our study may provide experimental evidence for the treatment of Kawasaki disease.
-Studies have also proved that [20] oligo-fructose can improve the intestinal microbiota disorder, improve short-chain fatty acid production, and reduce coronary artery damage in Kawasaki disease in mice.
+Probiotics are living microorganisms that have beneficial effects on their hosts by restoring an unbalanced gut microbiota or maintaining a healthy gut microbiota.
+Probiotics compete with pathogens for nutrients and attachment sites, and maintain the health of the intestinal barrier by changing PH and secretion of antibacterial substances in the intestinal microenvironment [18].
+Bifidobacterium and Lactobacillus are the most common probiotic bacteria, and their biological and bacteriological properties have been extensively studied to determine their beneficial functions.
+In recent years, great progress has been made in studying the function of bifidobacterium species, which and its metabolites play an important role in promoting the health of [19].
+Bifidobacterium

+(BIF) is one of the dominant bacteria in the gut of humans and many mammals, regulating intestinal flora disorders.
+It was found that [20] BIF treatment effectively inhibited TNF-induced overexpression of IL-6 and IL-8.
+After BIF treatment, the TNF-disrupted intestinal mucosal barrier function can be effectively restored.
+Moreover, BIF also inhibited TNF-induced autophagy.
+The TNF-activated NF-B and p38MAPK signaling pathways are also blocked by BIF.
+In conclusion, our study demonstrates that [20] BIF plays a protective role in the T NF-induced inflammatory response in Caco-2 cells through the N F-B and p38MAPK pathways, and our study may provide experimental evidence for the treatment of Kawasaki disease.
+Studies have also proved that [21] oligo-fructose can improve the intestinal microbiota disorder, improve short-chain fatty acid production, and reduce coronary artery damage in Kawasaki disease in mice.

-In addition, studies have found that existing treatments of ^[15] combined with probiotic intervention may contribute to the treatment or prognosis of KD; molecular hydrogen, as a preventive and therapeutic medical gas, can also be innovatively used to assist the treatment of Kawasaki disease.
+In addition, studies have found that existing treatments of [15] combined with probiotic intervention may contribute to the treatment or prognosis of KD. molecular hydrogen, as a preventive and therapeutic medical gas, can also be innovatively used to assist the treatment of Kawasaki disease.